 How can I upload and process imagery for very large areas?
 We sometimes generate 10,000+ pictures, and DroneDeploy currently limits to 3,000 pictures on one map.

 The very rough rule of thumb is that flying at 400 ft, you typically need around 1 image per acre, so 3000 images will enable you to map pretty large areas (3000 acres).
-In these situations, it's wise to ask what the output of the data will be - if you have 10k images at 400 ft (and hence around 10k acres), what software suite do you plan to import that data into?
-Your finished product can often be achieved easier by splitting up the mission into a few smaller flights.
+In these situations, it's wise to ask what the output of the data will be - if you have 10K images at 400 ft (and hence around 10K acres), what software suite do you plan to import that data into?
+Your finished product can often be achieved easier and with more quality by splitting up the mission into a few smaller flights.